Guangdong Union Theological Seminary: History

 In 1914, Canton Union Theological College, the predecessor of Guangdong Union Theological Seminary, was established in Guangzhou jointly by eight mission societies (including the American Presbyterian Mission, Canadian Presbyterian Mission, Presbyterian Church in New Zealand, London Mission Society, American Board of Commissioners for Foreign Missions, United Brethren in Christ, Church Mission Society, Wesleyan Methodist Mission Society of England) and three denominational conventions (The Canton Synod of Church of Christ in China, The Chinese Anglican Church in South China Diocese, The Chinese Methodist Church in South China Diocese), hence the word "Union" in the college name.
 Later, the Baptist Convention of Guangdong and Guangxi Province, Lutheran Synod of Guangdong and Jiangxi Province, Basel Mission and the Rhenish Church also joined in.
 The college was later merged into Lingnan University (Guangzhou) and became the "Union Theological College of Lingnan University".

 In 1951, the seminary became independent from the university and regained the former name "Canton Union Theological College".

 In 1960, the seminary was closed until the end of the Cultural Revolution.

 In 1986, the seminary was re-established.
 At the same time, in order to better express its purpose of serving the churches in Guangdong, it was renamed "Guangdong Union Theological Seminary".
 The seminary at that time was just a two-year-college pastoral staff training class located in Dongshan Christian Church in Guangzhou.

-In 1994, the seminary began to offer three-year college courses and moved to the ex-Bishop House of the Anglican Church in Sha’mian of Guangzhou.
+In 1994, the seminary began to offer three-year college courses and moved to the ex-Bishop House of the Anglican Church in Shamian of Guangzhou.

 In 2001, the college finally settled down at its current location in Dongping Village, Baiyun District of Guangzhou, and has its own independent campus covering an area of 23 mus, with a construction area of 10,000 square meters.
 The construction of the school was supported by the government and the Hong Kong Nethersole Foundation, with a total of more than 20 million yuan raised.

 In 2003, the seminary journal Guangdong Theological Review was launched.
 This journal is an important platform for academic exchanges in the college and aims to share the results of theological reconstruction.
 In 2016, the journal was renamed The Window of Union.

 In August 2009, the Theological Seminary was approved by the State Administration of Religious Affairs to be upgraded to become the first provincial theological undergraduate college in the country.